Bahia: Culture

+Arts

+Bahia is the birthplace of many noted Brazilian artists, writers and musicians.

+There are exponents of various musical genres in the state, such as MPB Dorival Caymmi, Os Tincoãs, João Gilberto, Astrud Gilberto (inaugurated bossa nova), Gilberto Gil and Caetano Veloso, Tom Zé, (with Tropicália), to the rhythmic introductions of the batucada by Olodum and Carlinhos Brown in Samba-reggae passing by Daniela Mercury and Ivete Sangalo in Axé Music, Raul Seixas or Pitty (in rock baiano) and highly successful musical groups such as Novos Baianos, Chiclete com Banana, Timbalada, among many others in bossa nova, samba, pagode, Brega and Arrocha, tropicalismo, from brazilian rock, axé and samba-reggae, Lambada and Forró.

 During the 19th century, one of Brazil's greatest poets, the Bahian abolitionist poet and playwright Castro Alves, a native of the recôncavo city of Cachoeira, penned his poem, Navio negreiro, about slavery; the poem is considered a masterpiece of Brazilian Romanticism and a central anti-slavery text.

 Other notable Bahian writers include playwright and screenwriter Dias Gomes, Gregório de Matos, who wrote during the 17th century and was one of the first Brazilian writers, and Fr.
 António Vieira, who during the colonial period was one of many authors who contributed to the expansion of the Portuguese language throughout the Brazilian territory.

 One of Brazil's most prominent writers of the 20th century, Jorge Amado, was born in the southeastern Bahian city of Itabuna, and resided for many years in Salvador.
 His major novels include Gabriela, Clove and Cinnamon; Dona Flor and Her Two Husbands; and Tieta, the Goat Girl, all of which became internationally renowned films.
 Other notable authors from Bahia include the fiction writers João Ubaldo Ribeiro and historic writer Euclides da Cunha, who wrote "Os Sertões".

 In the visual and plastic arts, one of the best known Bahian figures was the multigenre artist and Argentinian native Hector Julio Páride Bernabó, also known as Carybé (1911–1997).
 Fine examples of his work are visible in the Afro-Brazilian Museum in Salvador.